 Responding with local partners at Community World Service Asia and the Canadian Foodgrains Bank, PWS&D is helping provide relief to 8,900 people in the affected region through food assistance.

-One part of this response is to distribute food vouchers over six months, prioritizing households headed by women, the elderly and people living with disabilities.
-By exchanging vouchers for food, families will be able to use cash for other urgent necessities, such as health care.
+One part of this response is to distribute food (including flour, rice, pulses, oil, sugar and salt) over six months, prioritizing households headed by women, the elderly and people living with disabilities.
+Because of the food assistance, families will be able to use cash for other urgent necessities, such as health care.

 This response is also helping farmers look to the future with hope by providing seeds to cultivate their land and harvest a good crop next season.

 To empower communities to build resilience to future weather-related disasters, PWS&D is supporting training in early warning systems.
 These systems will help protect livestock and introduce drought resistant crops.